Sugar Substitutes Can Be Very Good for Your Diet, but Are Often Deadly When Eaten by Dogs

 Warning Signs of xylitol Toxicity

 According to the Food and Drug Administration (FDA) the first symptom of xylitol poisoning is vomiting.
 Symptoms of lowered blood sugar will follow, including decreased activity, weakness, staggering, lack of coordination, collapse, and seizures.
 Hypoglycemia and other serious effects of xylitol poisoning may not show up for 12 to 24 hours.

 Xylitol is said to be 100 times more toxic for dogs that chocolate and only 50 milligrams per pound of body weight is enough to make your dog sick.
 For perspective, that means only one or two pieces of gum is enough to make a small dog sick.

-The sugar-free ingredient is commonly found in sugarless gum, but its use in other products, which may or may not be sold as sugar-free.
-Xylitol is also found in breath mints, baked goods, cough syrup, chewable vitamins, mouthwash and toothpaste.
+The sugar-free ingredient is commonly found in sugarless gum, but it's used in other products, which may or may not be sold as sugar-free. xylitol is also found in breath mints, baked goods, cough syrup, chewable vitamins, mouthwash and toothpaste.
 A growing number of peanut butter brands are making the switch from sugar to xylitol, so pet owners should check the ingredients before sharing a spoonful of peanut butter with a pet.